maelfabien/Multimodal-Emotion-Recognition/README.md

 ## IV.
 Methodology
 Our aim is to develop a model able to provide a live sentiment analysis with avisual user interface.Therefore, we have decided to separate two types of inputs :
 - Textual input, such as answers to questions that would be asked to a personfrom the platform
-- Video input from a live webcam or stored from an MP4 or WAV file, fromwhich we split the audio and the images
+- Video input from a live webcam or stored from an MP4 or WAV file, from which we split the audio and the images

 ### a.
 Text Processing